aadittambe/data-robot/README.md

 # Build a robot that collects data with GitHub Actions

+This tutorial will teach you how to automate basic data collection, and potentially analyse it, with GitHub's free Actions framework.

 - [About the authors](#about-the-authors)
 - [What you will scrape](#what-you-will-scrape)
 - [Prelude](#prelude)